kstenerud/dogma/dogma_v1.md

 Syntactic metalanguages have made mainly haphazard gains over the past 60 years, and still only describe text-based formats.
 Dogma aims to be a modernized metalanguage with better expressiveness and binary support.

+Dogma follows the familiar patterns of [Backus-Naur Form](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form), and includes a number of innovations that make it also suitable for describing binary data.

 ### Introductory Example